 Verification assesses whether (1) the firm has complied with all the composite construction requirements of the GIPS standards on a firm-wide basis and (2) the firm’s policies and procedures are designed to calculate and present performance in compliance with the GIPS standards.
 Verification does not ensure the accuracy of any specific composite presentation.

-NBIM has been independently verified for the period 31 December 1997 through 31 December 2011.
-The third party verifier’s report is available here.
+NBIM has been independently verified for the period 31 December 1997 through 31 December 2012.
+The third party verifier’s report is available here

 NBIM as the firm is the investment management division of Norges Bank – the central bank of Norway.
 NBIM manages the Government Pension Fund Global (Pension Fund) and the major part of Norges Bank’s foreign exchange reserves (Reserves Fund).

-Total firms assets are defined as the sum of the Government Pension Fund Global, the investment portfolio of Norges Bank’s foreign exchange reserves.
+Total firms assets are defined as the sum of the Government Pension Fund Global and the investment portfolio of Norges Bank’s foreign exchange reserves.
 The money market portfolio of Norges Bank’s foreign exchange reserves is managed by the Market Operations and Analysis Department of the Norges Bank Monetary Policy division and is not part of firm assets.
 On close of 31 December 2010 the Government Petroleum Insurance Fund was terminated and the assets were transferred to the Pension Fund.
 On June 1 2012, the management of the Petroleum Buffer portfolio was transferred to Norges Bank Markets and Banking services division and hence the portfolio is not part of Firm assets year-end 2012.

 The asset class composites constitute carve-outs from the total portfolio.
 Cash is allocated to each carve-out separately.
 For each annual period presented in the equity and fixed income composites (applies to Pension Fund and Reserves fund) and the real estate composite (applies to Pension Fund), the share of composite assets represented by carve-outs equals 100%.